Gjemnes Municipality

 Gjemnes is a municipality in Møre og Romsdal county, Norway on the Romsdal peninsula.
 It is part of the Nordmøre region.
 The administrative centre is the village of Batnfjordsøra, which lies along the Batnfjorden and it is a former steamship landing place.
 Other villages in Gjemnes include Torvikbukt, Flemma, Angvika, Gjemnes, Øre, and Osmarka.

-The 382 km2 municipality is the 243rd largest by area out of the 356 municipalities in Norway.
-Gjemnes is the 243rd most populous municipality in Norway with a population of 2,669.
-The municipality's population density is 7.1 PD/km2 and its population has increased by 3.5% over the previous 10-year period.
+The 382 km2 municipality is the 242nd largest by area out of the 357 municipalities in Norway.
+Gjemnes Municipality is the 244th most populous municipality in Norway with a population of 2,700.
+The municipality's population density is 7.1 PD/km2 and its population has increased by 5.3% over the previous 10-year period.

 General information

+The municipality of Gjemnes was established on 1 September 1893 when the following areas were merged to create the new municipality which had an initial population of 934 people: